ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 Although several proposals exist for serializing arbitrary data in a consistent manner ([Gibson]_, [OLPC]_, [JCS]_), none have been ratified.
-As a result, |vr-spec| defines a custom serialization format that is consistent with these proposals but does not rely on them for definition; it is hoped that a future ratified standard will be forward compatible with the process described here.
+As a result, |VRS| defines a custom serialization format that is consistent with these proposals but does not rely on them for definition; it is hoped that a future ratified standard will be forward compatible with the process described here.